tusharsadhwani/blog/src/pages/post/builtins.md

 To understand why objects only compare to themselves, we will have to understand the `is` keyword.

 Python's `is` operator is used to check if two values reference the same exact object in memory.
-Think of Python objects like boxes floating around in space, and variables, array indexes, and so on being named arrows pointing to the objects.
+Think of Python objects like boxes floating around in space, and variables, array indexes, and so on being named arrows pointing to these objects.

 Let's take a quick example: